What is visual management?

 Visual project management makes knowledge work visible (just like the parts on the factory floor), so we can see it, react to changes better, and keep the project flowing quickly to completion.

 Its primary goal is to make the work in the product development system more visible so it can be better managed.

-When do you need visual project management?
+When do you need Lean visual management?

 Consider this.
 If you were to survey the traditional manufacturing floor, how would you know where the system was breaking down?
 Sometimes there would be flashing lights indicating a fault in the system, but even if there weren't any, you could still tell which machine was having issues by the big pile of parts in front of it.

 But when you look around development departments today and a team of knowledge workers, how can you tell where the problems are?
 Where is the task that is the most critical today?
 Where is the blockage which is delaying your project today?
 Where is the one that will delay your project tomorrow?
 These problems are hidden from view.

 Visual work management was born to solve this problem of ‘invisibility’ of knowledge work.